Bonds still have a big role to play in your portfolio

 3 WAYS BONDS HELP INVESTORS MEET LONG-TERM INVESTMENT GOALS

 Income – What’s fixed income without the income?
 Investors can use bonds to seek income as most bonds make payments, known as a coupon, to bondholders on a regular schedule.
-Since the Federal Reserve started raising interest rates, bonds can potentially provide more income; the yield on the 10-year U.S. Treasury note rose 92 basis points from March 31, 2022 to July 31, 2022.2
+Since the Federal Reserve started raising interest rates, bonds can potentially provide more income.
+Depending on the asset class, bond yields have risen 3-4% with 3-month US treasuries yield 0.05% to 4.93% by July 31, 2023.
+High yield bonds have increased from 4.93% to 8.43% over the same time period.1

 Bonds with more credit risk, such as high yield or emerging market debt, may offer even higher levels of income, or yield.
 Credit risk refers to the likelihood a bond issuer will make their regular payments on time.